chiralos/onomata-src/README.md

 i.e. deepest stack item for leftmost argument, stack top for rightmost.
 So `x y sub` is `x - y`.

-When there is an operation than has a container and an index (get and set words), the container goes on the bottom and the index on top.
+When there is an operation than has a container and an index (eg get and set words), the container goes on the bottom and the index on top.
 Update operations put the value to be inserted in between.

+All these names should be thought of as abbreviations for longer names in a thematic hierarchy e.g. `ono/math/add` .
+Separately, there would be useful groupings for implementation and importation.

 ```